 After climbing gradually to reach the highest point on the ridge, the S-BM Trail begins a steady descent of about 750 vertical feet.
 It soon reaches a very steep section, where extreme care should be taken if the trail is wet, icy or snow-covered.
 The grade then moderates somewhat.
 About halfway down, the trail crosses a stream and joins an old woods road, with more gentle grades.
 The road is eroded in places, and some stretches of the trail have been routed away from the road.

 At the base of the descent, follow the yellow-blazed S-BM Trail as it turns left onto a level road, the route of the Doodletown Bridle Path.
 When the yellow blazes go off to the right, continue ahead on the wide bridle path, now following the Fawn Trail, blazed with red-“F”-on-white blazes, which begins here.
 The trail soon begins a gradual climb.
 In about half mile, at a T-intersection, the Fawn Trail bears left, leaving the bridle path.
 Continue to follow the red-“F”-on-white blazes of the Fawn Trail.

 The Fawn Trail climbs over a rise and descends to cross the white-blazed Appalachian Trail.
-After a short climb, the Fawn Trail crosses the blue-blazed Timp-Torne Trail and descends to end at a junction with the white-blazed Anthony Wayne Trail at Beechy Bottom East Road.
+After a short climb, the Fawn Trail crosses the blue-blazed Timp-Torne Trail.
+Here, the white-blazed Appalachian Trail joins from the left.
+Follow the joint Fawn Trail/A.T. as it descends to a junction with the white-blazed Anthony Wayne Trail at Beechy Bottom East Road.
 Turn left and follow Beechy Bottom East Road as it heads south.
-Almost immediately, you’ll reach an intersection where the Horn Hill Loop Mountain Bike Trail joins from the right.
-Bear left and continue ahead on the bike trail, following the blue-on-white blazes along the nearly level Beechy Bottom East Road (do not follow the white blazes of the Anthony Wayne Trail, which turns right and descends to the northern parking area at the Anthony Wayne Recreation Area).
+Almost immediately, you’ll reach an intersection where the Horn Hill Loop Mountain Bike Trail and the red-dot-on-white-blazed R-D Trail join from the right.
+Bear left and continue ahead on Beechy Bottom Road, following the blue-on-white blazes of the Bike Trail and the red-dot-on-white blazes of the R-D Trail along the nearly level road (do not follow the white blazes of the Anthony Wayne Trail and the A.T., which turn right and descend to the northern parking area at the Anthony Wayne Recreation Area).